1420 Island Drive, Ann Arbor MI 48105

 Over the years, Cedar Bend Park and 'the Island' as it was called, became separated into two properties giving Island Park distinction as its own park.
 Another shelter was built in the 1930s near the concrete bridge on the mainland and today remains known as the "old shelter".
 In August of 1939, parks employees are photographed and featured in the Ann Arbor News assembling new picnic tables.
 You can also view

-this shelter in 1968.
+volunteers painting this shelter in 1968.
 Proof that volunteers have a long history in helping care for the parks!

 June 1956, Island Park merry-go-round is photographed.
 (Click on photo for copyright and photo credit information)

 In 1962, a new shelter had been constructed on the mainland to house larger restrooms accommodating the large crowds this park would draw on the weekends.
 View the dedication ceremony pamphlet

-.
+here.
 A resident named Adolph Diehl had left the City of Ann Arbor five, $1000 New York, New Have and Hartford railroad bonds for the purpose of erecting a shelter house at Island Park.
 These bonds were held for some time and interest received was invested in U.S. Savings bonds.
 When a favorable market developed the council authorized their sale.
 The cost of the shelter was estimated at $30,000 with the Diehl Trust Fund contributing $7,377 toward the shelter.
 It still stands today and while built in 1962, remains known as the "new shelter."

 In 1964 the Greek Revival shelter was repaired and painted and the wooden footbridge leading to Fuller Park was built.
 Also that summer twenty mallard ducks were obtained from the City of Three Rivers, Michigan and released at Island Park.
 These ducks were fed by the parks department personnel and the general public.

 A warm spring arrives in 1969 and local residents are photographed visiting Island Park.

 For additional history notes, you can review this

 In 1984, the Greek Revival shelter on the island was repaired again, opening the shelter up for interpretive panels and capping the original roof.
 By this time, the shelter had become a photogenic landmark on the Huron River shoreline.
 It has appeared in various advertisements, commercials, articles, on the cover of the local phone book and in thousands of wedding and graduation photographs.
 In the mid-90s this Classic Revival pavilion was designated as a historic structure by the Historical District Commission and the Ann Arbor City Council.
 It remains today known as the Greek Revival shelter and is the oldest shelter within the Ann Arbor Park System.
 In 1995 the shelter was completely renovated to its original architecture by removing the capped roof, restoring the original parapet walls and hand tooled trim.
 This

-was funded by a grant from the Michigan Equity Fund.
+restoration project was funded by a grant from the Michigan Equity Fund.

 In 2011, the Greek Revival shelter received more renovations.
 Also, in 2011 the concrete bridge had significant repairs.

-In 2015, Canoe Imagine Art was a public art project that celebrates the history and attributes of the Huron River and the City of Ann Arbor Park system using canoes as inspiration.
+Canoe Imagine Art was a public art project that celebrates the history and attributes of the Huron River and the City of Ann Arbor Park system using canoes as inspiration.
 Four works of art were selected through a juried and public vote.
 Canoe-vue by Jeff Zischke is located at Island Park along the river, near the boat landing.

-Updated March 2021.
-Email [email protected] for incorrect/outdated information.
+Updated November 2022.
+Email a2park[email protected] for incorrect/outdated information.